Welcome back! I’m excited to finish showing you our Vintage Christmas Decorations 2020! You can see the post previous to this one for Part One!

 Want to watch a video of how to paint these robins for yourself??
 You can check out this YouTube video.
 It’s a super easy painting and so fun to do!

-kitchen Christmas decor
+kitchen vintage Christmas decorations

 BTW, look hard into the background and you will see life.
 What I mean is, we live here and I never want to give the appearance that our home is always perfect.
 It’s not by any means.
 And I like that.